Maple Sugar Party

 661 High Street;

 10 a.m. to 4 p.m.
 Peru Llama Farm, 661 High St., 10 - 4.
 (Park across road.)
 Pucker up for a free llama kiss and capture the moment with a photo.
 Learn about the life of a llama, diet, herding, survival, and complex communication.
+Kids 12 and under may earn a "Language Proficiency Certificate."
 Role play in a training demo: how owners teach a llama not to fear humans.
 Buy bags of odorless and highly effective low cost llama fertilizer produced at this mini-farm.
 Kids will enjoy a "hay crawl" while their parents reminisce about bygone childhood farm adventures; souvenirs will be given to young children.
 Talk to Irv about "Breaking the Rules: A fresh approach to building on the strength and courage of our struggling youth," a book which details his approach to help kids in need.
-Maple Days' Special - 50% off each book.

 312 Dippikill Rd.,10